zbuc/cronmap/README.md

 responders, researchers, engineers, administrators, and others to collaborate on investigative efforts.

-`cronmap` contains features for performing reconnaisance.
+`cronmap` contains features for performing reconnaissance.
 These include integrations for third-party tools like Skipfish and nmap, as well as various open source intelligence sources.